colleenpridemore/colleenpridemore/README.md

 😄 Pronouns: * She/Her/Cyborg

-⚡ Fun fact: * :woman_facepalming: -- I have a NeuroDivergent brain.
+⚡ Fun fact: * :woman_facepalming: -- I have a NeuroDivergent brain and a Biocentric Empathic Nature

  ![](https://komarev.com/ghpvc/?username=colleenpridemore&color=blueviolet)   *As of January 3, 2025